shubhangisingh/test-task/README.md

 * secret code index page should show user email address for a secret code after they use it for registration in a table next to the code. --done

-* setup CanCan ACL gem.
+* setup CanCan ACL gem. --done

-* create a role called :admin and manually in DB associate it with the admin user created manually earlier (no UI needed for this config).
+* create a role called :admin and manually in DB associate it with the admin user created manually earlier (no UI needed for this config). --done

-* configure so that SecretCode page link and entire controller is only accessible to :admin role users.
+* configure so that SecretCode page link and entire controller is only accessible to :admin role users. --done